·06 June 2018·

 Next I found a karaoke track.
 Let’s leave it at that.

-I haven’t abandoned the chase, but for now you’ll have to combine my words with Elton’s music using the voices inside your own head.
-Here are two renditions of the original, in case you need to refresh your memory.
+I haven’t abandoned the hunt (see below), but for now you’ll have to dub my words over Elton’s music using the voices inside your own head.
+Here are two renditions of the original, if you need to refresh your memory.